vlohana103/vlohana103/README.md

 ## About Me
 - 🎓 BS in Computer Science from Western Governors University
 - 🐍 Actively building Python projects and learning web development
-- 🌱 Currently learning Flask and Fast API and Fedora Linux
+- 🌱 Currently learning Django and Fedora Linux
 - 💼 Looking for Python Backend or Full-stack Developer roles
 - 📫 vlohana103@gmail.com | [linkedin.com/in/vglohana](https://www.linkedin.com/in/vglohana/)